 Take the Bike

 Cyclists of the pedal and motor variety enjoy the Breezeway of Charlevoix County.
-This well-marked stretch follows the gently rolling countryside, through small towns and villages, and along sections of waterfront.
+This well-marked stretch follows the gently rolling countryside, through small towns and villages, and along sections of the waterfront.
 The Breezeway is an off-the-beaten-path favorite and has garnered state accolades.
 Choose from three distances or take the whole ride.

 Enjoy Fair Weather